gph82/mdciao/doc/basic_usage.rst

 .. _`3D visualization`:

 Below you will find a very simple example of how to use ``mdciao`` from the command-line.
-Keep scrolling to the `Highlights`_ for more elaborate CLI-examples.
-API walkthroughts as example Jupyter notebooks will follow soon.
+Keep scrolling to the :ref:`Highlights` for more elaborate CLI-examples or jump to the :ref:`Jupyter Notebook <Jupyter Notebook Tutorial>` for a minimal API walkthrough.
+More notebooks fill follow soon.

 .. admonition:: Data and 3D visualization